 Steps to Take After a Work Injury

-Taking the right steps after an accident can make a big difference in the outcome of your claim.
+Taking the right steps after a workplace accident can make a big difference in the outcome of your claim.

 Here’s what to do:

-• Report the Injury Immediately: Tell your employer about the incident in writing within 30 days.
+• Report the Injury Immediately: Tell your employer about the workplace accident in writing within 30 days.
+Timely reporting is crucial to avoid delays or denials of your claim.

-• Seek Medical Treatment: See a doctor approved to handle workers’ comp cases in New York.
-Follow their treatment plan and keep detailed records.
+• Seek Medical Treatment: Seek prompt medical attention by seeing a doctor approved to handle workers’ comp cases in New York.
+Following their treatment plan is important for your health and your claim.
+Be sure to keep proper documentation of all medical visits and treatments.

 • Call a Lawyer: The earlier you get legal advice, the better your chances of success.

 • File Your Claim: Submit Form C-3 within two years of the injury (or when you discovered the illness).
-A lawyer can help you fill it out, but you will need to submit it yourself.
+A Woodbury workers compensation lawyer can help you fill it out, but you will need to submit it yourself.
+Make sure to include all necessary documentation to support your claim.

 If you are feeling overwhelmed, that is understandable.
 A work injury lawyer can protect your rights and make sure your case gets the attention it deserves.